Criticism of Twelver Shia Islam: Violence and persecution

-Iran, the Twelver Shi'ite bastion, is accused of the persecution of its Sunni minority and the historical persecution of Sunnis since at least Safavid times, e.g. there are no Sunni mosques in any of Iran's large cities.
-It is also accused of supporting the suppression of Sunnis in such countries as Lebanon, Syria and Iraq, both directly and through the militias it funds, such as Hezbollah and the private militias in Iraq.
-Another common target of persecution by the Iranian Twelver religious establishment is the Baháʼí community, which itself is a religion that branched off from Shi'a Islam.
-However, Twelvers have themselves often been victims of Anti-Shi'ite violence due to being a global minority among Islamic denominations.
+Iran is also accused of supporting the suppression of Sunnis in such countries as Lebanon, Syria and Iraq, both directly and through the militias it funds, such as Hezbollah and private militias in Iraq.
+Another common target of persecution by the Iranian Twelver religious establishment is the Baháʼí community, which itself originates from a movement that emerged within a Shia milieu.